siw36/ansible-teamspeak/README.md

 #### What is going on
 - The TeamSpeak server files will be downloaded from the link you provide at the start of the play
 - A new system user called `teamspeak` will be crated (without a login shell)
-- The server files will be extracted and copyed to the `teamspeak` users home directory
+- The server files will be extracted and copied to the `teamspeak` users home directory
 - Permissions will be set
 - A systemd script will be copied to the host and a service for the TeamSpeak server will be set up
 - The configuration files you customized will be copied to the target host